All Episodes

 Yeah, boss, more times than I can count.

-But the guy makes a lot of things.
+But the guy makes it.

 So my son and Lawrence Jones are like really good friends, right?